mahlberg-lab/clic/docs/clicanalysis/general_functions.rst

 The buttons in the top row apply to all analysis tabs:

--  **'Load':** You can upload a previously exported CLiC CSV file to restore your settings and your tag annotation (see the 'tagging' section below).
+-  **'Load':** You can upload a previously exported CLiC CSV file to restore your settings and your tag annotation (see the :ref:`Manage tag columns` subsection of the Concordance documentation).
 The CSV file can only be reimported to CLiC if you haven't made any changes to it.
 We would therefore recommend keeping the original copy for potentially loading it back into CLiC (as well as for your personal record) and saving any manual changes (e.g.